longthg-workshops/dva-c0x-study-docs/content/en/0-preparation/_index.md

 ![support plan](/images/preparation/01-0009.png)

 Okay, at this point, the account creation process is done.
+Your account ID is a 12-digit number (e.g. `123456789012`).

 Now you'll have to sign in to your account.

 ## Sign in to your AWS root Account